leonishard/Leonhard_creative_coding/README.md

 # Magic 8-Ball Website 🎱

 This is a creative coding project that brings the classic **Magic 8-Ball** experience to your browser.
-Ask it any yes-or-no question and receive a mysterious, randomized answer just like the original toy.
+Ask it any yes or no question and receive a mysterious, randomized answer just like the original toy.

 In addition to the interactive 8-Ball feature, the site includes a **Lore** section, where you can explore the origins and cultural history of the Magic 8-Ball.